hepplerj/Dissertation/ch5.dissertation.Heppler.md

 become.^[@nash2006inescapable, 175--176; @sellers2012crucible, 113--123;
 @day2001safedrinking, 21--23.]

 The Bay Area's water landscape transformed after World War II.
-The two major rivers, the Guadalupe River and the Coyote Creek, and its tributaries were only the most visible signs of the Bay Area's water landscape.
+The two major rivers, the Guadalupe River and the Coyote Creek, and its tributaries as well as the San Francisco Bay itself were only the most visible signs of the Bay Area's water landscape.
 Both had been reshaped as urban areas expanded rapidly in the postwar era, either through the river's physical re-routing in canals, dams, and reservoirs, or from higher water levels pouring over their banks from urban runoff.
 Drinking water was not on the minds of most residents.
 Not until the 1980s would the focus turn to the hidden water---that trapped between layers of clay and gravel beneath the surface of the cities.
 Moreover, groundwater supplies were rarely monitored by either the county or the state of California.
 And since high tech industries maintained a perception as "clean" industry, few thought or were aware that their activities were introducing chemical contamination.^[@colten1991contamination.]

 <!--
 Flooding confounded those who wanted borders between the physical and